Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.introspection_hint

-With this parameter you can change the value of the `token_type_hint` argument that the plugin will pass to introspection endpoint when introspecting access tokens.
+With this parameter, you can change the value of the `token_type_hint` argument that the plugin will pass to introspection endpoint when introspecting access tokens.